codecrafting-io/AdvancedPathTracingCP2077/README.md

   - Use PDF (Probability Density Function) for minor performance boost
   - Minor reflections improvement on transparent surfaces
   - Minor GI/DI light behavior optimizations
+- NVIDIA SHARC: Enable NVIDIA's Spatial Hash Radiance Cache (SHARC) for light bounces.
+According to NVIDIA, this is designed to improve signal quality and performance and works in world space.
+This is the vanilla mode, but **won't be enabled with ReGIR** because it can cause noise problems.
+This may result in slight differences in light bounce, shadows and performance may vary.
+Scales with path tracing quality.
 - Rays per Pixel: Number of and rays per pixel **when using ReSTIR DI** mode
 - Bounces per Ray: Number of and bounces per ray **when using ReSTIR DI** mode
 - Self Reflection: Enable V self reflection without the head (game limitation😅🤷‍♂️).
 You are able to add the head by using the [Appearance Menu Mod](https://www.nexusmods.com/cyberpunk2077/mods/790).
 For showing the sleeves use the [Sleves](https://www.nexusmods.com/cyberpunk2077/mods/3309?tab=files) or [third person mod](https://www.nexusmods.com/cyberpunk2077/mods/669).